 Let me ease your beautiful mind and let you know I have had my cosmetology license since 2008!
 I have worked traveling the country with high profile clientele and in my home state of Wisconsin working at various Salons.
 I know the ins, outs, and all the roundabouts when it comes to beauty.
 I’m no Joe Schmoe just writing an article based off of an interview I did with someone at a hair salon for five minutes, and now thinking I am an expert writing an article.
 Not to throw other sites shade but…

-You may want to take your locks to a darker hue due to numerous things such as a breakup, the season or perhaps you are into a new Netflix show and you want to look just like Mandy Moore.
-Whatever the reason for wanting to go darker you need to keep in mind myths vs actual facts of taking the plunge to go darker.
-Let me help you sort through a few FAQ below so you know exactly what you’re getting yourself into.
+You may want to take your locks to a darker hue due to numerous things such as a breakup, the season or perhaps you are into a new Netflix show, and you want to look just like Mandy Moore.
+Whatever the reason for wanting to go darker, you need to keep in mind all of the myths vs. facts of taking the plunge.
+Let me help you sort through a few FAQ below, so you know what dying your hair darker fully entails.

 MYTH: Dying Your Hair Darker Will Make It Shinier

 FACT: Dying Your Hair Darker Can Make It Shinier

 Yes, coloring your hair will typically make it appear to shine more.
 However, that will be dependant on a few different things.
 If you are coloring it yourself at home odds are it won’t turn out shiny and will instead turn out mucky, muddy and an odd dark brown/black green color.
 Why is this, you ask?
 Well, if you are going light to dark, you are going to need a filler color before you apply your final dark shade.

 You can’t go brown to blonde without being red in between, and you shouldn’t go blonde to brown without depositing a red filler color in-between.
 It is, for this reason, why a professional stylist will first fill your lighter color with either a warm or cool red shade and then apply the final dark shade.